 James Bond has never been one for dull entrances.
-And if you’ve seen the trailer for Spectre, the newest film of the iconic franchise [link to bond article], you’ll notice he’s at it again.
+And if you’ve seen the trailer for Spectre, the newest film of the iconic franchise, you’ll notice he’s at it again.

 As the film opens, 007 finds himself on the streets of Mexico City during an extravagant and somewhat macabre parade.
 Massive skeletons dangle above thronging crowds, hundreds of elaborately costumed dancers, musicians and entertainers rollick through the city with ghoulish masks and faces painted up like grinning skulls, creating a riot of colour and creepy imagery.

 The scene is set, of course, for Bond to fly into action and thwart the sinister plan currently being hatched by some devious international criminal organisation.
 Cue the hand-to-hand combat and why-are-there-so-many-people-in-my-way chase sequence.

 Theatrics aside, this is undoubtedly the perfect preamble for a film called “Spectre”: it’s El Día de los Muertos, “The Day of the Dead”, a cultural and religious celebration that takes place annually in many Latin countries, though most notably – and fervently – in Mexico.

 The origins of the festival can be traced back to the indigenous people of southern Mexico, the Aztecs, who for thousands of years had honoured the goddess of the dead, Mictecacihuatl, with rituals and festivities in summertime.
 After the arrival of the Spanish in the 16th century, however, the celebrations were moved to autumn in order to coincide with the Catholic observance of All Saints’ Eve, All Saints’ Day and All Souls’ Day (31 October, 1 November and 2 November, respectively), and has remained that way for centuries.
 In fact, 2 November is a widely observed bank holiday throughout Mexico.